ajfurst/noteappsite/index.md

 **Security**

-The information stored by the Service will not be encrypted on the device.
-Any information that the Service transfers via the internet will do so via HTTPS protocol in order to ensure the data is sent securely and responsibly.
+The information stored by the application will not be encrypted on the device.

 **Contact Us**